Ossie Enekwe: Stage direction/theatre productions

-Before the exodus of talented theatre scholars and practitioners, such as late Prof. J.N.
-Amankulor, Kalu Uka (now Professor Kalu Uka), Dr. Chimalum Nwankwo, Esiaba Irobi, Eni-Jones Umuko and Osy Okagbue, etc., the Sub-Department of Dramatic Arts was a beehive, presenting a wide variety of plays that touched on various theatre traditions, allowing members to fulfill themselves.
+Before the exodus of talented theatre scholars and practitioners, such as late Prof. J. N. Amankulor, Kalu Uka (now Professor Kalu Uka), Dr. Chimalum Nwankwo, Esiaba Irobi, Eni-Jones Umuko and Osy Okagbue, and others, the Sub-Department of Dramatic Arts was a beehive, presenting a wide variety of plays that touched on various theatre traditions, allowing members to fulfil themselves.

 Academic staff and students participated as actors, actresses, etc. in the productions.
-In those years, they had regular productions at noon, under the name Noon Theatre, in the Paul Robeson Building where students practiced what they were taught.
+In those years, they had regular productions at noon, under the name Noon Theatre, in the Paul Robeson Building where students practised what they were taught.
 They were encouraged to write plays, direct them or play any other relevant roles.

 In 1997 and 1998, the troupe went on two very successful tours, on invitation by the Shell Petroleum Club in Warri, to stage Enekwe's Dance of Restoration, directed by Felix Egwuda, and Esiaba Irobi's Nwokedi, directed by Oyibo Eze.

 Enekwe undertook many performance tours.
-His directing credits include Wole Soyinka's The Trial of Brother Jero, Jewels of the Shrine by Ene Henshaw, The Trial of Dedan Kimathi by Ngugi Wa Thiong'o and Micere Mugo, which was the first modern professional theatre production in Abuja, Nigerian Capital City.
+His directing credits include Wole Soyinka's The Trial of Brother Jero, Jewels of the Shrine by Ene Henshaw, The Trial of Dedan Kimathi by Ngugi Wa Thiong'o and Micere Mugo, which was the first modern professional theatre production in Abuja, Nigerian capital city.
 He has also directed Edward Albee's The Zoo Story, Shakespeare's Macbeth, The Marriage of Anasewa by Efua Sutherland, as well as his own poem, Marching to Kilimanjaro.

 Two dance troupes he had worked with have toured the United States and Europe.
 He equally wrote and choreographed many dance dramas, one of which was first performed at Colgate University, Hamilton, New York, in 1992, and at the Shell Club, Warri, Nigeria, in 1997.

 He was the consultant director of the University of Nigeria Comedy Squad.
 Enekwe's drama productions attest to his creative imagination and directoral procedure informed by attention to details.